 About Gruyeres Castle

-Gruyeres Castle (Chateau de Gruyeres) is a picturesque medieval castle which was the seat of nobility for centuries.
+Gruyeres Castle (Chateau de Gruyeres) in Switzerland is a picturesque medieval castle which was the seat of nobility for centuries.
 Today, the hilltop structure is a heritage site of national significance and is one of the country’s most famous medieval sites.

-Indeed, built in the 13th century as a typical square fort found in the Savoy region of France, Gruyeres Castle was called home by some nineteen of the counts of Gruyeres, a tradition only ended in the 16th century upon the bankruptcy of the last of these counts – Michel.
+Built in the 13th century as a typical square fort found in the Savoy region of France, Gruyeres Castle was called home by some 19 of the counts of Gruyeres, a tradition only ended in 1554 upon the bankruptcy of the last of these counts – Michel.
 At this point, Gruyeres Castle along with the rest of the Count’s lands were distributed between his creditors, these being the towns of Berne and Fribourg.

-As a result, from 1555 Gruyeres Castle was used as the seat of the Fribourg bailiffs and later the prefects, all up to 1848.
+As a result, from 1555 Gruyeres Castle was used as the seat of the Fribourg bailiffs and later the prefects, until 1848.
 For around a century after that, Gruyeres Castle was the summer home of the Balland and Bovy families, finally becoming a museum in the 20th century.

 Discover the best Historic Sites in Switzerland, from Augusta Raurica to Fort Vallorbe and more, includes interactive Swiss cultural places, landmarks and monuments map.